Clownacy/clowndoom/readme.txt

   OSS, ALSA, PulseAudio, JACK, and more)
 * Assorted bug fixes
 * Low-detail mode has been restored to full working order
+* Mouse-grab is no longer optional, and is instead toggled by the menu being open
 * Better than CuckyDOOM